open-source-labs/Swell/docs/DEV_README.md

 ---

+## What is the way to render electron app during development for WSL users?

+- WSL and Electron doesn't work well together where the application won't load when using npm run dev.
+- One solution suggestion is to download the repo directly on your windows machine and not use WSL.
+    - You can right-click on the bottom-left of your VSCode and uncheck remote host so that you still get the command-line functionalities.
+- Another solution is to use Xserver (graphical interface for linux) to render things from Linux onto your Windows.
+    - This article was really helpful in getting things to work (https://www.beekeeperstudio.io/blog/building-electron-windows-ubuntu-wsl2)
+    - The two difference that diverges from the articles instructions is on WSL Config step with .bashrc file and VcsXsrv config step 3
+        - Here is the article to refer to (https://skeptric.com/wsl2-xserver/)
+        - .bashrc File:
+            - You should add this following script instead of what they put:
+                - export DISPLAY=$(/sbin/ip route | awk '/default/ { print $3 }'):0
+        - VcsXsrv:
+            - Check Disable access control as well.
+    - After these steps, you will have to enable WSL to access X SErver on Windows Firewall(refer to the skeptric article)
+    - If x11 calc is able to pop-up, it means everything is working well.
+- There is a long load time when running the server, it may take a few minutes.

 ## What are some of the features that require future iterations?

 ### Continue reducing the size and complexity of the codebase